sbt-coursera/cluster-management/README.md

   * `masterType`: type of the AWS instance to use for master (e.g., t1.micro).
 If you change the image the master scaling group needs a restart (`as-restart-master.sh`).
   * `workerType`: type of the AWS instance to use for workers in the main scaling group (e.g., c3.large).
 If you change the image the worker scaling groups needs a restart (`as-restart-workers.sh`).
   * `workerType2`: type of the backup worker.
 Should be different than `workerType`.
 Used for a backup scaling group.
 If you change the image the worker scaling groups needs a restart (`as-restart-workers.sh`).
+  * `notificationARN`: Amazon Resource Name of the messaging service.
+If blank no messages will be sent.
 * `courses` contains a folder for each course that the cluster is grading.
 For example (`parprog` and `progfun`).
 Furthermore, each course folder contains a file:
     * `apiKey`: required to access coursera API. **Careful**: this setting needs to be changed in multiple locations, see scripts in `heathermiller/progfun`.
     * `courseId`, `queueName` of the coursera class.
 Again, changes in the progfun repository are required.
     * `gitUrl` the url pointing to the repo.
 The username and password can be stored in the URL.
     * `gitBranch` the branch used for deployment.